kkuichi/nm504sf/README.md

 ### Repository contains:

-* **final.ipynb** – complete notebook with the full pipeline, including data preparation, image loading, label generation, model prediction, evaluation, and visualization.
-All sections include detailed comments and explanations.
+* **final.ipynb** – a complete notebook with the full pipeline, including data preparation, image loading, label generation, model training, prediction, evaluation, and visualization.
+The file also includes code for training the model, and a pre-trained model ready for use is also provided.
+All sections contain detailed comments and explanations.

-* **best.pt** – trained YOLOv8 model used for inference.
+* **best.pt** – the trained YOLOv8 model used for inference.
+The model was trained using custom parameters provided in this repository and took 5 days to train on a Quadro RTX 4000.

 * **custom_data.yaml** – configuration file defining class names and dataset structure for training the YOLO model.